mathiasvr/matroska-subtitles/README.md

 To read subtitles from a specific point in the stream, you can pass in a previous instance as parameter: `parser = new MatroskaSubtitles(parser)` after the `tracks` event and pipe from a given position.
 See `examples/random-access.js` for an example.

-## contributing

-This is still a work in progress.

-If you find a bug or have suggestions feel free to create an issue or a pull request!

 ## see also